ospalh/anki-addons/pages/Swiss locale.md

 The `Swiss` part comes from the fact that i just personally like the Swiss way of writing large numbers, with an apostrophe as thousands separator, and have included this in the add-on.
-The Swiss formating will only work on Linux systems.
+The Swiss formatting will only work on Linux systems.

-While this add-on only works with the desktop client, the deck for which this is written compensates for that, so that the deck is useable on AnkiWeb and mobile devices.
+While this add-on only works with the desktop client, the deck for which this is written compensates for that, so that the deck is usable on AnkiWeb and mobile devices.